rikelme/OCRmyPDF/README.md

 In addition to the required Python version (3.7+), OCRmyPDF requires external program installations of Ghostscript and Tesseract OCR.
 OCRmyPDF is pure Python, and runs on pretty much everything: Linux, macOS, Windows and FreeBSD.

-## Known Issues
+## Experimental Features

-Following arguments are experimental only and are known to not work properly:
+Following arguments are experimental only and may have issues:
 - `--fontname`
-- `-fontfile`
+- `--fontfile`
-- `--no-translit`
+- `--no-graft`

 ## Press & Media